Guiding Peptide Kinetics via Collective-Variable Tuning of Free-Energy Barriers

 Predicting kinetic observables associated with conformational transitions remains a major challenge.
 Computational approaches to mutation effects on peptides and proteins are often framed around two related but distinct questions: thermodynamic stability and kinetic transitions; here, we focus exclusively on the latter \cite{rate-prediction-review}.
 Most existing predictors rely on static sequence- or structure-derived inputs.
 Early sequence-based models, such as FOLD-RATE \cite{lin2006foldrate}, SWFoldRate \cite{wang2013swfoldrate}, FoldRate \cite{2009foldrate}, SeqRate \cite{zou2010seqrate}, PRORATE \cite{prorate}, and Pred-PFR \cite{wei2014predpfr}, estimate folding rates from fixed sequence descriptors such as composition and window-based features.
 More recent supervised predictors incorporate structural information and curated experimental annotations; for example, K-Fold \cite{kfold} and FRTpred \cite{kang2022frtpred} infer folding rates and, in some cases, folding type or kinetic order from experimentally measured datasets.

 Dedicated predictors of mutation-induced rate changes have also been explored.
 However, mutation-specific kinetics prediction remains limited by the availability of experimentally measured mutant folding and unfolding rates and by dataset imbalance across mutation types, which can restrict model training and generalization.
 Although kinetic databases such as K-Pro \cite{kpro} and KineticDB~\cite{kineticdb} exist, the coverage of experimentally measured folding and unfolding rates, particularly for mutant variants, remains modest relative to the needs of data-intensive modeling.
-Consequently, current approaches remain largely dependent on static inputs or curated training datasets, limiting generalization to proteins or mutation types that are underrepresented in existing measurements \cite{recent-protein-mech}.
+Consequently, current approaches remain largely dependent on static inputs or curated training datasets, limiting generalization to proteins or mutation types that are underrepresented in existing measurements and reflecting a broader challenge for machine-learning approaches in data-scarce scientific settings \cite{recent-protein-mech,salman-data-scar}.